 American Ancestors - Maintained by the New England Historic Genealogical Society, the American Ancestors database contains over one billion records with specialized coverage of the northeastern states.
 It is available to users at all three Carlsbad City Library locations in the computer labs and on the Library Guest Wi-Fi network.

-Ancestry Library Edition - Easy to use with an enormous collection of international resources, Ancestry Library Edition delivers the world’s most popular genealogy website to users at all Carlsbad City Library locations in the computer labs and on the Library Guest Wi-Fi network.
+Ancestry Library Edition - Easy to use with an enormous collection of international resources, Ancestry Library Edition delivers the world’s most popular genealogy website to users.
+It is available at all Carlsbad City Library locations and remotely to Carlsbad City Library cardholders for a limited time.

 Archives Unbound - Topically-focused digital collections with primary sources documenting World and US History, including records relevant to genealogy research.
 Archives Unbound is available at all Carlsbad City Library locations and remotely to Carlsbad City Library cardholders.